GiacomoLaw/blog/_posts/2018-09-02-Recovering-Corrupt-.FIT-Files-from-Garmin-Edge-Devices.md

 ---
 layout: post
-title: Recovering Corrupt .FIT Files from Garmin Edge Devices
+title:  "Recovering Corrupt .FIT Files from Garmin Edge Devices"
+author: giacomo
+categories: [ Other ]
+image:
 ---

 A few months ago my Garmin Edge 810 froze, whcih meant I had to force shut it down whilst it was still recording a ride.
 Luckily, the files had been saved to the Garmins memory so I could access them through my PC, and pull them out.
 However, when I tried to upload it to Strava, it threw up an error that the files were corrupted, which I expected.